hexlabsio/dynamo-ts/README.md

 ```

 2. Then, in **package.json**, Update your scripts to include a pretest command which executes the setup file.
 Note that you may need to install ts-node as a dev dependency.

+This will create a file named `jest-dynamodb-config.js` at the root of the project which is the config file searched for by the testing library to build tables.

 ```json
 "scripts": {